TurtleHelm/turtlehelm.github.io/README.md

  - [x] Removal of file extensions from URL
  - `https://turtlehelm.github.io/projects` Not `https://turtlehelm.github.io/projects.html`
  - [x] Documentation for any projects requiring it
+ - [ ] Add An About Page
+ - [ ] Addition of Project Links & Description to Project Page